wasilpaw/osc_web/content/post/adminpanel.md

 {{<figure src="/gui/Login_screen_wrong.png">}}

+### Reference code

+You can access the code for this project here: https://github.com/wasilpaw/ohsnapcoders/blob/main/adminpanel.py

 ### Challenges

 - Try to help your users select the right kind of file.
 Currently, your program accepts all files.
 Can you display a message when the selected file extension is not ".csv"?